RouterChart.com

 VPN supportno

-The GO-RT-N300 router offers built-in security features to protect your network and connected devices.
+The GO-RT-N300 router has built-in security features.
+They protect your network and devices.
 The IPv4 uses 32-bit addresses, represented as four sets of numbers separated by periods (e.g. 192.168.0.1).
-The LAN ports are physical connectors on a GO-RT-N300 router that allow you to connect devices to your local network using Ethernet cables.
-WAN ports often require specific configuration settings based on the type of internet connection provided by your ISP.
-The GO-RT-N300 is equipped with Fast Ethernet WAN port, which have a maximum speed of 100 Mbps.
+The GO-RT-N300 features a Fast Ethernet WAN port that has a maximum speed of 100 Mbps.

 Wireless